PresentLocation/PHP-MySQL-CRUD-Starter/1-readMeFirst.md

 ### For students

-This repository

-Web content is compelling because it can provide information that is fresh and relevant

-This repository contains demonstration code in support of coursework for Art 646 interactive web design.
+This repository contains explanations and links to structured activities that will teach you about PHP, MySQL, and how to use them to make a website interactive with database-driven content.

-Here is how to use this repository:
+### How to use this repository

 1. Review the files.
 The files contain the code needed to set up a sample database, and scripts to make your web pages work.
+2. Read the briefs that explain the different resources required.
+In every case, there is a free version of resource available.
+As an OER learning resource, this introduction to CRUD, PHP, and MySQL demonstrates how to access and set up the free versions of resources.
-2. Explore the online workshop pages: http://www.flamethrowing.info/crudWorkshop.
+3. Explore the online workshop pages: http://www.flamethrowing.info/crudWorkshop.